-All students in Year 6 at St Michael's play an active leadership role through the Leadership Groups.
-Each student was a member of either the Mission Group, Social Group, Sport Group or Environment Group.
+All students in Year 6 at St Michael's have played an active leadership role through the Leadership Groups.
+Each student was a member of the Mission Group, Social Group, Sport Group or Environment Group.
 Each of these groups was responsible for ensuring that the school was a safe, happy and positive environment for all students.
-Some initiatives that we were able to put into place this year included the rejuvenation of the vegetable garden, establishing new gardens, assisting the organisation of sport carnivals, a number of social activities for the students during lunch and afternoon tea and a variety of fundraising activities.
+Some initiatives that we were able to put into place this year included: the maintenance of existing gardens; assisting with the organisation of sport carnivals; a number of social activities for the students during lunch and afternoon tea; the organisation of a Talent Quest; a thank you morning tea for volunteers in the school; and, a variety of fundraising activities.
 At St Michael's we know that, as student leaders, we all play an important part in helping all the children in our school.
 School Captains